michelleazee/KPMG_forecasting_model/README.md

 2. Load csv file of independent variables and target variable
 3. Conduct correlation analysis and draw correlation matrix map
 4. Run univariate sarima for short-term (1-9 months) forecasting
-5. Run ensemble model incorporating sarima and random forest regression for long-term forecasting 5.1 shifting data for 12, 15, 18 month time horizons and running models for each time horizon 5.2 adjusting weights assigned to sarima and random forest regression to reach the best scenario
+5. Run ensemble model incorporating sarima and random forest regression for long-term forecasting: 1) shifting data for 12, 15, 18 month time horizons and running models for each time horizon; 2) adjusting weights assigned to sarima and random forest regression to reach the best scenario